jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi/post.md

 export const bucketName = bucket.id;
 ```

-This is too simple for what we want to do but good enough for now.
+This is too simple for what we want to do **eventually** but good enough for now.

 Let's get this miniature to work – if there are any problems in your pulumi config you'll catch them now.
 What's better than incremental progression, when you're breaking new ground and trying not to get lost?